Soumyodipta/TastyTreats/README.md

 # TastyTreats

 Tasty Treats, a local Bakery.
-An Enquiry Form required by Terence to store details of customers on his server.
+An Enquiry Form required by Terence to store details of all customers on his server.

 Common setup